Vogeltak/maxcrone.org/_posts/books/2021-09-11-out-of-your-mind.md

 > And the self — atman, Brahman — exists for fun.

 > You have to work to survive, because you think you have to survive.
 > But you don't have to.
-And this whole thing doesn't have to gon on, which is why  it does.
+And this whole thing doesn't have to go on, which is why it does.
 > I know that seems paradoxical, but think about it — life is full of examples of this.
 > If I try to impress someone, I usually don't.
 > If you try to too hard with anything, you usually make a mess of it.